 All of our parents made it a priority to help us through our studies and pay for the costs of books and tuition, which was quite affordable in Quebec at the time of our studies.
 When I decided to study in a different city, I had to cover my costs of living but my parents were always there to guide me if I was feeling financially stuck and offer support such as co-signing for personal loans.
 I had about 20,000$ of consumer debt at the end of my studies that I paid off in the first two years of employment.

-Without this great upbringing, the financial support of our parents throughout our lives and specifically during our studies as well as the help we had to save up a down payment of our first property and the timing of purchasing it, there is no way we would have a paid off mortgage today or be where we are on our journey towards FIRE while we are in our early thirties.
+Without this great upbringing, the financial support of our parents throughout our lives and specifically during our studies as well as the encouragement we had to save up a down payment of our first property and the timing of purchasing it, there is no way we would have a paid off mortgage today or be where we are on our journey towards FIRE while we are in our early thirties.

 Things we plan to include in this blog and things that are untouchable